 Once again though, the captain was forthright and made it very clear that this was his wished for plan, but that the reality could be different, and it all depended on the weather and the sea conditions.

 Day 0 – Jan 19

 I landed in Santiago, Chile in the early morning and took an airport taxi to my hotel in Valparaiso where we were scheduled to board the ship.
-It was about a 90 minute drive and cost about $140 which I paid for in cash once I reached my destination.
+It was about a 90 minute drive and cost about $140 which I paid for in cash with US dollars once I reached my destination.

 Travel tip: Make sure to use one of the Official Airport Taxis that are outside the terminal, waiting at the curb.
-An attendant that is wearing an Aeropuerto Taxi Oficial jacket, shirt, or tag and that speaks good English will help you.
+An attendant that is wearing an Aeropuerto Taxi Oficial jacket, shirt, or tag and who speaks good English will help you.
 Agree on the cost ahead of time.
 Note that US dollars in cash were accepted as were credit cards.
 Do not accept offers for a taxi ride from any one else that approaches you.

 In Valparaiso I stayed at AYCA La Flora Boutique Hotel, a very well rated, lovely, little B&B in the heart of the old town.
 Owners Anne and Alex made me feel very welcome and clearly went out of their way to provide a personalized experience to all of their guests.

 The UNESCO listed old town in Valparaiso is a fun mix of colorful houses, lots of unique street art and interesting graffiti.
 I spent the afternoon wandering this neighborhood on my own (I felt quite safe doing that), followed by an exceptional dinner at the nearby Restaurant La Concepcion.
 If you are at all into foodie and wine experiences, I highly recommend eating there.

 Temp.
 64 F.